Smart Songs: Origins

 Shoeless Jeff and Scott Free met each other while playing baseball for the Babe Ruth League in Providence, Rhode Island at age 13, while Jeff was playing shortstop and Scott was on second base.
 In high school, Jeff began writing educational raps for extra credit in his classes while he and Scott worked on non-educational hip hop songs.
 In college together at Providence College, Jeff and Scott helped form a live hip hop band called Capitol Hill that toured the East Coast.
 While on tour, the group visited an inner-city school in Dorchester, MA and realized their style of music fit well with students and decided to launch Smart Songs.

 Albums

 In 2011, Smart Songs released a remixed and remastered version of its album Trip to DC (originally released in 2008), which explains several topics in United States Social Studies and History.
-The tracks include: Welcome to Washington, 3 Branches, Presidents, Voting, Political Parties, Political Parties (Original Album), Constitution, Bill of Rights, State Capitals Part I, State Capitals Part II, and Flag.

 Smart Songs released its second album Trip to Wall Street in 2013, which explains the economy and money management.
-The tracks include: Money Management, Stock Market, Great Depression, Plastic Money, History of Money, Perfect Storm (which describes the 2008 economic crisis), and Way to Wealth.

 Distribution

 Album DVDs Trip to DC and Trip to Wall Street are currently distributed through Social Studies School Service.
-The audio tracks are available on iTunes and Amazon.
-Smart Songs began releasing YouTube videos to correspond with its songs in 2008, and the channel smartsongsmusic has approximately 5 million views and 20,000 subscribers.
 In 2008, Smart Songs’ music was distributed through Highlights for Children, which is the largest children's magazine in the world with over 2 million subscribers.
 In 2010, Teachers Discovery began distributing Smart Songs’ new version of Trip to DC through its website and catalog.